Hard Non-Monotonic Attention for Character-Level Transduction: Hard Non-Monotonic Alignment

-We define a probability distribution over output strings $\yy$ conditioned on an input string $\xx$ where we marginalize out \emph{unobserved} alignments $\mathbf{a}$:
+We define a probability distribution over output strings $\yy$ conditioned on an input string $\xx$ where we marginalize out \emph{unobserved} alignments $\al$:

-where we define $\alpha_j(i) =p(a_i \mid \yy_{< i}, \xx )$ in order to better notationally compare our model to that of \newcite{bahdanau+al-2014-nmt} in \cref{sec:soft-attention}.
-Each distribution $p(y_i \mid a_i, \yy_{< i}, \xx)$ in the definition of the model has a clean interpretation as a distribution over the output vocabulary $\Sigmay$, given an input string $\xx \in \Sigmax^*$, where $y_i$ is aligned to $x_j$.
-Thus, one way of thinking about this hard alignment model is as a product of mixture models, one mixture at each step, with mixing coefficients $\alpha_j(i)$.
+where the transition from (1a) to (1b) follows from the independence assumption and we define $\alpha_j(i) = p(a_i \mid \yy_{< i}, \xx )$ and substitute $j=a_i$, in order to better notationally compare our model to that of \newcite{bahdanau+al-2014-nmt} in \cref{sec:soft-attention}.
+Each distribution $p(y_i \mid j, \yy_{< i}, \xx)$ in the definition of the model has a clean interpretation as a distribution over the output vocabulary $\Sigmay$, given an input string $\xx \in \Sigmax^*$, where $y_i$ is aligned to $x_j$.
+Thus, one way of thinking about this hard alignment model is as a product of mixture models, one mixture at each step, with mixing coefficients $\alpha_j(i)$.\looseness=-1